dokku/dokku-registry/README.md

-    registry:pull <app> <tag>                    Pull an image from a docker registry registry:push <app> <tag>                    Push an image to a docker registry registry:set-registry <app> <registry>       Set the registry for an app registry:tag-latest-local <app>              Shows latest local tag version registry:unset-registry <app>                Unsets the registry for an app
+    registry:pull <app> <tag>                    Pull an image from a docker registry registry:push <app> <tag>                    Push an image to a docker registry registry:set-registry <app> <registry>       Set the registry for an app registry:set-username <app> <username>       Set the username for an app registry:tag-latest-local <app>              Shows latest local tag version registry:unset-registry <app>                Unsets the registry for an app registry:unset-username <app>                Unsets the username for an app
 ```

 ### Setup